idris-lang/Idris-dev/docs/reference/misc.rst

 Existence of an instance
 ========================

-In order to show that an instance of some typeclass is defined for some type, one could use the ``%instance`` keyword:
+In order to show that an instance of some interface is defined for some type, one could use the ``%instance`` keyword:

 .. code:: idris